-The aim of this policy is to ensure that the school complies with its legal obligations under GDPR and the Data Protection Act 2018 and can evidence that you have done so.
+The aim of this policy is to ensure that the school complies with its legal obligations and can evidence that both we and you have done so.
 It also aims to ensure we:

-- Have robust processes in place for dealing with SARs, saving time and effort; - Increase levels of trust and confidence by being open with individuals about the personal information we hold; - Improve the transparency of our activities in line with public policy requirements.
+- Have robust processes in place for dealing with SARs, saving time and effort; - Increase levels of trust and confidence by being open with individuals about the personal information we hold: - Improve the transparency of our activities in line with public policy requirements.